-Roles and responsibility

-11. As a central part of its role, the University Research Ethics Committee has formal responsibility for the approval of all research conducted at the University of Suffolk.
+Roles and responsibility As a central part of its role, the University Research Ethics Committee has formal responsibility for the approval of all research and knowledge exchange conducted at the University of Suffolk.
 This responsibility is subdelegated to Schools for all undergraduate and postgraduate taught student research, which may in turn devolve responsibility for approval as appropriate while retaining overall oversight of the process.

-12. The schools should include an external lay member in the review of documentation and the discussion of ethical issues.

-13. In all cases of research, whether conducted by staff or students at the University of Suffolk, approval must be obtained prior to the commencement of the research from the relevant approval body.
+13. The schools should include an external lay member in the discussion of ethical issues.
+14. In all cases of research, whether conducted by staff or students at the University of Suffolk, approval must be obtained prior to the commencement of the research from the relevant approval body.

-14. Where research also requires approval from an outside body, for example, an NHS Research Ethics Committee, the research proposal shall be submitted for approval to such bodies.
+15. Where research also requires approval from an outside body, for example, an NHS Research Ethics Committee, the research proposal shall be submitted for approval to such bodies.
 This will normally take place once it has been approved through the University of Suffolk procedures.

-15. The schools will report to the University of Suffolk Research Ethics Committee and include asummary of their actions in relation to research ethics and any issues for consideration by the University of Suffolk Research Ethics Committee.

-16. Where significant changes are subsequently made to a project it is the responsibility of staff members to ensure that further ethical review is sought.
+16. The schools will report to the University of Suffolk Research and Knowledge Exchange Ethics Committee and include asummary of their actions in relation to research ethics and any issues for consideration by University of Suffolk Research and Knowledge Exchange Ethics Committee.
+17. Where significant changes are subsequently made to a project it is the responsibility of staffmembers to ensure that further ethical review is sought.
 In the case of student projects, it is the responsibility of the student to bring changes to the attention of their supervisor and then (if required) the relevant review committee.

-17. In all cases researchers must consider the ethical implications of their research and the personal consequences for the participants in that research.
+18. In all cases researchers must consider the ethical implications of their research and the personal consequences for the participants in that research.
 In conducting research, researchers should interfere with the participants or context from which data are collected onlyin a manner that is warranted by an appropriate research design and that is consistent with researchers' roles as academic researchers.

-18. Researchers should recognise in terms of the participants that in a multicultural and multiethnic society with diverse religious belief and value systems, where investigations involve individuals of different ages, gender and social background, researchers may not have enough knowledge of the implications of any investigation for the participants.
+19. Researchers should recognize in terms of the participants that in a multicultural and multiethnic society with diverse religious belief and value systems, where investigations involve individuals of different ages, gender and social background, researchers may not have enough knowledge of the implications of any investigation for the participants.